Adequate (or Statistical) Determinism

 Adequate Determinism is the kind of determinism we have in the world.
-It is a statistical determinism, where the statistics are near to certainty for large objects.
+It is a statistical determinism, where the statistics are near to certainty for large macroscopic objects.
 Adequate Determinism also includes indeterminism, an irreducible property of the microscopic quantum world..

 We are happy to agree with scientists and philosophers who feel that quantum effects are for the most part negligible in the macroscopic world.
 We particularly agree that they are negligible when considering the causally determined will and the causally determined actions set in motion by decisions of that will.

 However, quantum mechanics is not negligible in some important cases.
 We know that quantum indeterminacy exists in the world.
-Sometimes microsopic indeterminism is amplified to produce unpredictable and uncaused events that show up in the macroscopic world to break the causal chains we normally see in adequate determinism.
+Sometimes microsopic indeterminism is amplified to produce unpredictable and uncaused events that show up in the macroscopic world to break the causal chains we normally see in adequate or statistical determinism.

 Such new "uncaused causes" (causa sui) have not resulted in the collapse of reason or stopped the progress of science, as some philosophers and scientists feared.
 The Stoic Chrysippus, warned in the third century B.C.E.